jasonfelice/rails_react/README.md

 # Rails_React
-> This app displays a random greenting.
+> This app displays a random greenting

 ## Live demo
 [N/A](#)